 - Read the literature of others and develop an appreciation of the great works of the past and how their own work relates to and can benefit from them.

 We offer all of our students exceptional financial aid packages and at least one Teaching Fellowship during your course of study.

-All application materials, including submitted work, letters of recommendation, and a completed application form, must be received by March 15.
-(Please note we accept applications every two years—2016, 2018, and so on.)
+All application materials, including submitted work, letters of recommendation, and a completed application form, must be received by February 15.
+(Please note we accept applications every two years—2018, 2020, and so on.)

 Our graduate students receive exceptional financial aid, and teaching fellowships are awarded.
 All five accepted playwrights will enjoy a full tuition remission and at least $16,000/year living stipend for the first two years of study.